Corporate Immigration Management in Brazil

 Guide for multinational companies: transferring employees to Brazil, visa sponsorship, labor compliance, tax implications, relocation planning, group immigration.

-Overview: Corporate Immigration in Brazil
+What Is Corporate Immigration Management in Brazil?

 Multinational companies regularly need to transfer employees to Brazil—expat executives, technical specialists, project managers.
 Brazil’s visa system has mechanisms for corporate transfers, but the process intersects immigration law, labor law, and tax law.
 Missteps can be costly, delaying starts, creating tax liabilities, or exposing company to labor violations.

 This guide covers the company’s perspective: how to legally transfer employees, manage visa sponsors, ensure compliance, and optimize tax structure.
+The framework is governed by Lei nº 13.445/2017 and regulated by Decreto nº 9.199/2017.

-Types of Corporate Transfers
+What Types of Corporate Transfers Does Brazil Support?

 Type 1: Employee Transfer (Intra-Company Transfer)